andreazialcita/andreazialcita/README.md

 <h1>Hi, I'm Andi! </h1>
 This is a repository of everything related to Math and Computer Science that I have worked on from high school to college.
+As I progress in my career, I will be updating this repository with outputs I produce and projects I work on.

 <h2>📐 Math-based Projects</h2>